Negotiations: the worst part about an otherwise exciting moment—that is, receiving a job offer.

 3. Do your research

-There’s no way to better prepare yourself for negotiation than by doing research on the job market.
+There’s no way to better prepare yourself for negotiation than by doing research on the job market and knowing how to answer the salary question when it comes at you.
 You can leverage this information to make a more logical argument as to why you deserve the amount you propose.

 Here’s how to go about the research process: